Skip to main content

 Fill dirt is the most economical option for raising grade but provides the least drainage and bearing capacity, so it works best as a subfill beneath a proper aggregate base.
 Crushed rock or engineered fill offer much better load-bearing and drainage for driveways and structural pads and usually cost more up front but save on maintenance and provide superior long-term performance.
 Decomposed granite is attractive for paths and patios for appearance, but it is not a substitute for a compacted structural base on driveways or building pads; choose materials based on load, drainage needs, and budget.

-Need help with fill dirt delivery in Mountain House?
+Ready for fill dirt in Mountain House?